ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461IG/Installation_Guide.rst.txt

 	VIRSECU=YES/NO Default=NO

 **YES** - The VIRTEL internal security sub-application is available.
 To use VIRTEL security, specify VIRSECU=YES with SECUR=VIRTEL.
-The combination SECUR=NO, VIRSECU=YES allows online definition of Virtel security without security being active.
+The combination VIRSECU=YES with SECUR=NO allows online definition of Virtel security without reference to any security subsystem.
+For example RACF.

 **NO** - VIRTEL internal security is not available.